Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 So, Chord’s seemly unstoppable digital bandwagon rolls on with yet another class leader.
 We're not a fan of the Hugo TT2's scrolling menu system, but in every other respect, it’s a stunner.

-Read the full review: Chord Hugo TT2
+Read our full Chord Hugo TT2 review

 It impresses on paper, too.
 The single USB accepts PCM signals with sampling rates up to 768kHz - that's very capable indeed, though we're not sure how many people will actually be able to take advantage of such numbers.